This section was written by Leandro Cabo from rhcplivearchive.com

 Recorded on a 1-inch tape machine in Omar’s bedroom with no idea of releasing it at the time.
 0 and 0=2 were first featured on a limited 7” single released in November 2005 as part of a singles series by label Gold Standard Laboratories.
 For a limited period of time, the album was released as a digital free download with the option to donate to the Keep Music in Schools charity program.

-This collaborative effort was released on the various artists compilation “Tempo Technik Teamwork” on October 20, 2004.
-It’s unknown where and when this song was recorded, but the band performed in Berlin, Germany (where Ehlers lives) on August 19, 2003 where he joined them for the outro jam, released as “Tuesday Night in Berlin” on the second “Fortune Faded” single, which also includes his “Californication” remix.
-Taking of all this into account, it’s likely it was done around this timeframe.
+It’s actually unknown exactly where and when this song was recorded, but the Chili Peppers performed in Berlin, where Ehlers lives, on August 19, 2003 where he joined them for the outro jam (released as “Tuesday Night in Berlin” on the second “Fortune Faded” single, which also includes his “Californication” remix).
+John talks about these sessions on the Q&A recorded for his website in March 2004, so it’s a safe bet to pinpoint them happening around this timeframe.
+It’s believed they recorded more music together, but only one piece has been released.

 ACOUSTIC RENDITIONS OF SHADOWS COLLIDE WITH PEOPLE